-- Place greens on a plate and top with re-heated meatballs and sauce.
+- Place the spiralised zucchini and greens on a plate and top with re-heated meatballs and sauce.

-- To make the burgers put the ground meat of choice in a bowl.
+- To make the meatballs put the ground meat of choice in a bowl.

-- Heat a frypan to a medium heat spray the pan with olive oil spray or use a tiny bit of coconut oil.
+- Heat a small fry pan to medium heat, spray the pan with olive oil or use a tiny bit of coconut oil.

-- Add the diced onions and crushed garlic to the pan and lightly cook till soft.
-Turn of heat.
+- Add diced onions and crushed garlic to the pan and lightly cook till soft.
+Turn off the heat.

-- Add the salt, pepper & tomato paste.
+- Add salt, pepper, herbs and tomato paste.

-- Use your hands to mix all the ingredients together and roll into even balls about 40g each.
+- Use your hands to mix all the ingredients thoroughly.

-- Combine with other ingredients as per instructions above or freeze ready for another time.
+- Cook as per instructions above or freeze for another time.